-Budapest, Hungary is coined ‘Spa City’ as it is home to more medicinal thermal baths than any other capital city in the world.
-The impressive Hungarian capital rests atop 123 thermal springs.
+Budapest, Hungary is known as Spa City.
+Home to more medicinal thermal baths than any other capital city in the world, the impressive Hungarian capital rests atop 123 thermal springs.
 Roman settlers built the first spa baths, and the tradition continued through the Ottoman occupation.
-Budapest is home to 9 bath houses and an abundance of massage houses.
+Budapest is home to 9 bath houses and an abundance of massage parlors.
 Four of the most popular baths are Szechenyi, Rudas, Gellert and Kiraly.

 There are some pros and cons to each of the Budapest spas.
-So the one you enjoy most depends on your personal preferences.
+So the one you will enjoy most depends on your personal preferences.
 If you only have time to visit one Budapest spa, this article should help you pick which is best suited for you.
 Here are tips for visiting spas in Budapest!

 Topics included: